 With the memories of her youth still vivid and being reinforced daily through her social work and the experiences of GI’s returning from the war with emotional problems, she set out to change all that she could.

-Sixty five years ago, a determined Helen Ross McNabb made an appeal to the Knoxville City Council for funds to help open a mental health agency for children.
+Seventy years ago, a determined Helen Ross McNabb made an appeal to the Knoxville City Council for funds to help open a mental health agency for children.
 At this time, there was a great need, but little attention given to those suffering with mental illnesses.
 Due to her persuasive efforts, one of the first community mental health clinics was established in the state of Tennessee.
 The agency was first created for children but quickly grew to also serve adults in 1955.
 The clinic opened in a house near the University of Tennessee campus in 1948.
 There were three employees.
 The staff included a full-time psychologist, a secretary with a master’s degree in psychology and a part-time psychiatrist.

 Initially, the clinic’s goal was to serve children but with intent to provide services to all ages in the future.
 Patients were charged according to their ability to pay.
 Not surprisingly, the caseload grew rapidly and larger facilities were required.
 Knox County supplied additional funding in 1951 and a second psychologist was hired.
 In 1953 the small center took the opportunity to become independent of the City Health Department and became a non-profit corporation under its own board of directors.
 Adult services were officially added in 1955.
 Throughout the following decades, the Center provided comprehensive community mental health services.
 When necessary, the Center would operate neighborhood satellite clinics to provide onsite services to outlying areas.
 It has always been the history of the Center to find ways to serve those in the community who have no advocates and no means to serve themselves.